nmstreethran/ml-elec-model/docs/background.rst

     The system analysis approach applied on the energy system modelling process, adapted from Krook-Riekkola 2015.

 The figure below represents the different scales of energy systems, mainly in terms of temporal resolution, but also uncertainty and spatial resolution [Glismann2018]_, [Pfenninger2014]_.
 Temporally, "real-time" is referred to as the time of dispatch.
 It can be observed that the operational planning scale has high spatial and temporal resolution, and relatively low uncertainty.
-Operational planning includes dispatch planning and plant scheduling , which ranges from a few minutes to a week before dispatch.
+Operational planning includes dispatch planning and plant scheduling, which ranges from a few minutes to a week before dispatch.
 Maintenance planning can take a few weeks to years, as it involves upgrade and maintenance work which may require shut-down of units or assets, in turn affecting the availability of generation units and grid infrastructure.
 Adequacy assessments, which takes years, involve assessing the existing generation and storage capacities and planning for new installations based on demand projections, to ensure this demand will be met in the future.
 Finally, grid investment decisions, including planning transmission and distribution grid networks, cross-border and regional interconnections, and grid capacity expansions, take many years to decades and have very high uncertainty as a result.

 .. figure:: images/resolution.png
     :alt: The various scales of energy systems in terms of their approximate temporal resolution, as well as spatial resolution and uncertainty, adapted from Glismann 2018 and Pfenninger, et al. 2014.